An effective Bombieri-Vinogradov error term for sifting problems: Results on primes in arithmetic progressions

 The desired result then follows from substituting \eqref{cseq1} and \eqref{cseq2} into \eqref{cseq}. \end{proof}

 \begin{remark} As one might expect, a small improvement is possible if one uses H\"older's inequality in place of the Cauchy--Schwarz inequality.
-Namely, provided $B>\gamma+2$, one can apply H\"older's inequality in the proof above, writing
+For example, provided ${B>\gamma+3}$, one can apply H\"older's inequality in the proof above, writing

 in place of \eqref{cseq} with

 This yields a bound in \eqref{pilargegammaeq} and \eqref{pismallgammaeq} of $\mcX/(\log\mcX)^{\widetilde{B}_\gamma}$, with